 Beyond the cash incentives, the Australian Tax Office (ATO) introduced various tax incentives for businesses, including the Instant Asset Write-off Scheme, the Backing Business Investment (BBI) and the Temporary Full Expensing.

-We have previously explained the benefits of maximising your small business’s tax deductions through the simplified small business depreciation rules such as the BBI and Instant Asset Write-off.
+We have previously explained the benefits of maximising your small business’s tax deductions through simplified small business depreciation rules such as the BBI and Instant Asset Write-off.

-This article will cover the final piece of the puzzle – Temporary Full Expensing.
+So, this article will cover the final piece of the puzzle – Temporary Full Expensing.

 What is Temporary Full Expensing of Depreciating Assets?